patricia-gallardo/simple-sabotage/simple-sabotage.md

 ### (11) General Interference with Organizations and Production

+#### (a) Organizations and Conferences

+(1) Insist on doing everything through "channels."
+Never permit short-cuts to be taken in order to expedite decisions.

+(2) Make "speeches."
+Talk as frequently as possible and at great length.
+Illustrate your "points" by long anecdotes and accounts of personal experiences.
+Never hesitate to make a few appropriate "patriotic" comments.

+(3) When possible, refer all matters to committees, for "further study and consideration."
+Attempt to make the committees as large as possible - never less than five.

+(4) Bring up irrelevant issues as frequently as possible.

+(5) Haggle over precise wordings of communications, minutes, resolutions.

+(6) Refer back to matters decided upon at the last meeting and attempt to re-open the question of the advisability of that decision,

+(7) Advocate "caution."
+Be "reasonable" and urge your fellow-conferees to be "reasonable" and avoid haste which might result in embarrassments or difficulties later on.

+(8) Be worried about the propriety of any decision - raise the question of whether such action as is contemplated lies within the jurisdiction of the group or whether it might conflict with the policy of some higher echelon.

 ### (12) General Devices for Lowering Morale and Creating Confusion

 - (a) Give lengthy and incomprehensible explanations when questioned.